Lwazicekiso/Tracescope/README.md

 ## Project Overview

-**Recon Tool** is a Python-based, modular reconnaissance framework designed for both **internal** and **external** network assessments.
+**Tracescope Tool** is a Python-based, modular reconnaissance framework designed for both **internal** and **external** network assessments.
 It automates host discovery, port/service enumeration, OS fingerprinting, DNS and WHOIS lookups, web directory brute-forcing, and CVE vulnerability searches, producing structured JSON and human-readable TXT reports.

 By integrating proven open‑source utilities and Python libraries, Recon Tool provides a one‑stop solution for pen testers, red teams, and network administrators to rapidly gather insights about target environments.